A military presence is becoming more visible in towns and cities around the UK

-Armed Forces Day was introduced in the UK in 2009, in the wake of widespread public opposition to the wars in Iraq and Afghanistan.
-Hundreds of events are held around the UK on Armed Forces Day - the last Saturday in June - or on nearby days.
-They are designed to promote a positive image of the armed forces, while also acting as recruitment tool.
+A key militarist event in the calendar is Armed Forces Day, which was introduced in the UK in 2009.
+In response to widespread public opposition to the wars in Iraq and Afghanistan, the day was designed to promote a positive image of the armed forces, while also acting as recruitment tool.

 By promoting “respect” for the armed forces, events such as Armed Forces Day encourage support for war by the back door.
 They normalise and encourage violence, nationalism and unquestioning obedience.

 Resistance to Armed Forces Day can be effective.
 In 2017, Glasgow City Council cancelled a so-called “Armed Forces Fun Day” following local protests.
 In 2018, the Mayor of Leicester backed calls by Leicester Against War for a ban on armed forces' inviting people under 16 to handle weapons.
-The army breached this policy in the run-up to Armed Forces Day and local people are now calling for firmer enforcement of it.
+As a result, no children were invited to handle weapons at Armed Forces Day in Leicester in 2019.

 Local communities have been further militarised by so-called "military covenants", which have now been signed by every local council in England, Scotland and Wales.
 These commit councils to policies that support the armed forces and facilitate their activities.
 They are based on the myth that there has always existed a "covenant" between the armed forces and the country as a whole (in fact, the term "military covenant" was coined by the army in the year 2000).

 Some councils have gone so far as to subsidise military recruitment.
 In 2016, PPU member Ed Bridges, then a councillor on Cardiff City Council, discovered that the Council was not charging the armed forces for recruitment stalls on council property, when other employers were expected to pay.